905.00, Non-Force After Action Reporting

 3.1.
 All supervisors in the chain of command shall be held accountable for inadequate reports and analysis.
 As a result, all supervisors shall be subject to corrective action or discipline for the accuracy and completeness of After Action Reports completed by other supervisors under their command.
 Corrective or disciplinary action may include training, demotion, and/or removal from a supervisory position, based on repeated deficient report reviews at any level of command.

 3.2.
-Where member action indicates policy, training, tactical or equipment concerns, the immediate supervisor shall notify, through channels, the branch Assistant Chief, who shall ensure that concerns are addressed in a timely manner.
+Where member action indicates policy, training, tactical or equipment concerns, the immediate supervisor shall document those concerns in the After Action Report.
+The RU Manager or appropriate Assistant Chief shall ensure that concerns are addressed in a timely manner.

 3.3.
 When, after investigation, member action is found to violate policy, the Bureau shall ensure that member misconduct is adequately addressed and, when appropriate, investigative findings and corrective action are taken fairly and expeditiously to resolve the issue.